Don’t Miss These Florence Hidden Gems

 Via della Scala 16 | Allow up to an hour if trying to select a perfume

 Founded in 1612 (although it can trace its roots back to 1221), Officina Profumo-Farmaceutica di Santa Maria Novella resides in what was once the monastery of the Santa Maria Novella church.
-In fact what is now the sales hall was once the monastery chapel.
+In fact, what is now the sales hall was once the monastery chapel.

 The company still makes the special perfume they created for Catherine de’ Medici in 1533 before she left Florence to marry Henry II of France.

 This a great place to find a fragrant souvenir to take home with you to remind you of your trip to Florence.
 The kind staff will gladly help you select something you’ll love.
+Even if you’re not interested in purchasing, the store itself is worth a visit for its history and beauty.
+But please be respectful of the employees and the store’s historical space.

 Scuola del Cuoio